-• Failing a Course and Retaking a Course
+o Failing a Course and Retaking a Course

 If a student fails a course, they must retake that course before advancing in their given program.
 If a student receives two grades of C+ or lower, s/he must retake one of those courses before advancing in their given program, and must earn a grade of B or higher.
 DWS students will not be permitted to retake more than one course and will be limited to one retake for their entire matriculation, excepting the thesis course (DWS 801).
-MWS students will not be permitted to retake for their entire matriculation, and cannot retake the same course twice.
+MWS students will not be permitted to retake more than two courses, will be limited to two retakes for their entire matriculation, and cannot retake the same course twice.
 Students who choose to retake a course must retake the course in which their lowest grade was earned.
 Retakes may be subject to the approval of the Academic Dean and the faculty member(s) involved.

-Grading System and Academic Probation
+o Grading System and Academic Probation